dabuddha/corcel/README.md

 ],
 ```

+Corcel uses the database connection names `wordpress` or `corcel` by default.

 Now you should create your own `Post` model class.
 Laravel stores model classes in `app` directory, inside `App` namespace (or the name you gave it).
 Your `Post` class should extends `Corcel\Post` and set the connection name you're using, in this case `wordpress`:

 ```php